 Meat processing and packing plants involve many distinct phases, each step with its own particular facility requirements.
 Alaska Structures can provide additional processing and packing facilities to help meet the needs of your plant’s product flow from the time livestock arrives to when meat is packed and ready to move to retail.

 Holding and Isolation Areas for Processing and Packing Plants

-When livestock are brought in from markets or farms, holding and isolation areas are vital to keep healthy livestock away from others that are unfit or ill.
+When livestock is brought in from farms, holding and isolation areas are vital to keeping healthy livestock away from those that are unfit or ill.

 Coolers for Processing and Packing Plants

 A number of cooling areas are required throughout the meat processing and packing process, including pre-chill, holding, curing, and retail coolers to keep meat between 28 and 40 degrees Fahrenheit.

 Sufficient space is essential for processing and packing plants.
 Equipment, tools, supplies, and the meat itself all need a temperature-regulated area.

 On-site employee facilities for your processing and packing plant can include dining, lavatory, administrative offices, hygiene (shower and latrine systems), and locker rooms..

 Waste from livestock and production output needs to be safely managed throughout the entire meat processing and packing flow.

 Alaska Structures can provide superior, alternative building solutions compared to typical construction facilities used at meat processing and packing plants.